fboes/blogophon/docs/markdown.md

 Basic Markdown example
 ----------------------

 To get you started quickly, here is a small Markdown example.
 For more information check out the full [Markdown documentation](https://daringfireball.net/projects/markdown/syntax).
+There is also a small guide on [how to use `_` and `<i>` for meaningful italics](https://logrocket.com/blog/youre-using-em-wrong).

 ```markdown
 Title of your document